Aug. 17/11 Update. We now have a new toll free phone number. It is (855) 538-4992. Our email address has also been changed to email@example.com.

 This first group of plasma tubes are designed and built to be used with the Hartwell SSQ/PA1/PA2, or similar type of RF system.

 SSQ-PT.
-We have recently developed a 1 in. dia. by 16 in. long Pyrex straight tube that is designed for use with Ralph Hartwell's SSQ-2F Rife Beam-Ray controller board.
+This is a 1 in. dia. by 16 in. long Pyrex straight tube that is designed for use with Ralph Hartwell's SSQ-2F Rife Beam-Ray controller board.
 The tube is designed to be driven directly from the board using the specially designed Matching System which eliminates the requirement for an antenna tuner.
 This tube can also be driven/energized from an RF power amplifier.
 The tube is very easy to light and is very stable once lit.
 Ralph has done very extensive testing on this tube with his system to ensure the tube is reliable under all conditions.
 We have called it the SSQ-PT.
-It is priced at $198.
+It is priced at $225.
 You can see a picture of the tube below.
 To order this tube or for further info, please feel free to CONTACT us.

 SSQ-PT Plasma Tube in an energized state